-Covert narcissist is a term to describe a person who has narcissistic personality disorder (NPD) but does not display the grandiose sense of self-importance that psychologists associate with the condition.
-They may appear shy or modest.
+Covert narcissism describes a form of narcissistic personality disorder (NPD) in which a person does not display the grandiose sense of self-importance that psychologists associate with the condition.

-In this article, we discuss covert narcissism in more detail, including the signs and causes.
-We also explain how a person can respond to narcissistic behavior.
+This article discusses covert narcissism in more detail, including the signs and causes.
+It also explains how a person can respond to narcissistic behavior.

 Narcissism is a general term that encompasses several personality traits, including: